haapjari/repository-search-api/README.md

 ## TODO

 - Refactor the code to be more modular, and generic.
+- Refactor multiple tables to be one database, but will be filled.
 - Refactor the Controller Methods "Enrich" to be a pluggable Parsers.
 - README.md -file.
 - GitHub Actions Pipeline